OlgaBorysova/dna-seq/README.md

 ======================

 Opencravat is included to the environment.
-Before starting, it is recommended to install annotation modules of your interested.
+Before starting, it is recommended to install annotation modules of your interest.
 There is a dvc stage for the default modules:
 ```bash
 dvc repro install_opencravat